-Gönenç Gürkaynak ELİG, Attorneys-at-Law Gönenç Gürkaynak is a founding partner and the managing partner of ELIG, Attorneys-at-Law, a leading law firm of 70 lawyers based in Istanbul, Turkey.
+Gönenç Gürkaynak ELIG Gürkaynak Attorneys-at-Law

+Gönenç Gürkaynak is a founding partner of ELIG Gürkaynak Attorneys-at-Law, a leading law firm of 87 lawyers based in Istanbul, Turkey.
 Mr Gürkaynak graduated from Ankara University, Faculty of Law in 1997, and was called to the Istanbul Bar in 1998.
-He received his LLM degree from Harvard Law School and is qualified to practice in Istanbul, New York, Brussels, and England and Wales (currently a non-practising solicitor).
-Before founding ELIG, Attorneys-at-Law in 2005, Mr Gürkaynak worked as an attorney at the Istanbul, New York and Brussels offices of a global law firm for more than eight years.
-Mr Gürkaynak heads the competition law and regulatory department of ELIG, Attorneys-at-Law, which currently consists of 36 lawyers.
-He has unparalleled experience in Turkish competition law counselling issues with more than 19 years of competition law experience, starting with the establishment of the Turkish Competition Authority.
-Every year, Mr Gürkaynak represents multinational companies and large domestic clients in more than 20 written and oral defences in investigations of the Turkish Competition Authority, about a dozen antitrust appeal cases in the high administrative court, and over 45 merger clearances of the Turkish Competition Authority, in addition to coordinating various worldwide merger notifications, drafting non-compete agreements and clauses, and preparing hundreds of legal memoranda concerning a wide array of Turkish and EC competition law topics.
+He received his LLM degree from Harvard Law School and is qualified to practice in Istanbul, New York, Brussels, and England and Wales (currently a nonpractising solicitor).
+Before founding ELIG Gürkaynak Attorneys-at-Law in 2005, Mr Gürkaynak worked as an attorney at the Istanbul, New York and Brussels offices of a global law firm for more than eight years.

+Mr Gürkaynak heads the competition law and regulatory department of ELIG Gürkaynak Attorneysat-Law, which currently consists of 45 lawyers.
+He has unparalleled experience in Turkish competition law counselling issues with more than 20 years of competition law experience, starting with the establishment of the Turkish Competition Authority.
+Every year, Mr Gürkaynak represents multinational companies and large domestic clients in more than 20 written and oral defences in investigations of the Turkish Competition Authority, about 15 antitrust appeal cases in the high administrative court, and over 60 merger clearances of the Turkish Competition Authority, in addition to coordinating various worldwide merger notifications, drafting non-compete agreements and clauses, and preparing hundreds of legal memoranda concerning a wide array of Turkish and EC competition law topics.

 Mr Gürkaynak frequently speaks at conferences and symposia on competition law matters.
 He has published more than 150 articles in English and Turkish by various international and local publishers.
 Mr Gürkaynak also holds teaching positions at undergraduate and graduate levels at two universities, and gives lectures in other universities in Turkey.

-K Korhan Yıldırım ELİG, Attorneys-at-Law K Korhan Yıldırım is a partner at ELIG, Attorneys-at-Law.
+K Korhan Yıldırım ELIG Gürkaynak Attorneys-at-Law

+K Korhan Yıldırım is a partner at ELIG Gürkaynak Attorneys-at-Law.
 He graduated from Galatasaray University Faculty of Law in 2005 and was admitted to the Istanbul Bar in 2006.

-Mr Yıldırım has been working with ELIG for more than 10 years and has been a partner in the competition law and regulatory department since January 2014.
-He has extensive experience in all areas of competition law including cartel agreements, abuse of dominance, concentrations and joint ventures.
-He has represented various multinational and national companies before the Turkish Competition Authority, administrative courts and the High State Court.
+He has been working with ELIG Gürkaynak for more than 13 years and has been a partner in the competition law and regulatory department since January 2014.

+Mr Yıldırım has extensive experience in all areas of competition law including cartel agreements, abuse of dominance, concentrations and joint ventures.
+He has represented various multinational and national companies before the Turkish Competition Authority, Administrative Courts and the High State Court.
 Mr Yıldırım has given numerous legal opinions and trainings in relation to compliance to competition law rules.
 Mr Yıldırım has also authored and co-authored many articles on competition law and merger control matters, and is a frequent speaker at various conference and symposia.
 He is fluent in English and French.